Solomon and Sheba: Critical reception

 Solomon and Sheba received indifferent to negative reviews and Yul Brynner's performance was criticized by no less than the film's director, King Vidor, who stated that Tyrone Power had been much more believable as a conflicted king than Brynner who apparently played it with too much self-assurance.
 Variety, however, praised some of the film's sequences as "magnificent production scenes" and described Lollobrigida as showing "the queen to be a woman of sharp brain as well as sensual beauty."
 The magazine also stated that Brynner "does a fine job in presenting a Solomon who credibly suggests a singer of songs, yet finally is a man of ordinary flesh and blood who cannot resist Sheba."

 The film was included in the 1978 book, The Fifty Worst Films of All Time (and How They Got That Way), by Harry Medved, Randy Dreyfuss, and Michael Medved.

 Box office

 The film was a box office success, earning an estimated $5.5 million in North American rentals with a total gross of $12.2 million.

+Telecast

+The film would be broadcast on NBC Saturday Night at the Movies on July 19, 1975.

 Home media

-In August 2022, the film was released on Blu-Ray by Sandpiper Pictures.
+In August 2022, the film was released on Blu-ray by Sandpiper Pictures.